Vijeth-Rai/Data-Science-Portfolio/README.md

 One other conclusion that can be drawn from the table is that the model consisting of ASM Bi, ASM Uni, Bytes Bi, and ASM Pixel features achieved a perfect accuracy of 100% on both training and testing data when using the Random Forest model.
 This suggests that the combination of these features may be particularly effective in distinguishing between malware and benign files.
 However, it is important to note that the malware detection model might go out of date if it is not regularly trained on latest data.

 # Stripper Well Problem
-> For in depth details about this project, check out my blog here https://dev.to/vijethrai/solving-the-stripper-well-problem-15m9
+> For in depth details about this project, check out my [blog](https://dev.to/vijethrai/solving-the-stripper-well-problem-15m9)

 ### About Stripper Wells
 A Stripper well is a low yield oil well.
 These wells have low operational costs and have tax breaks which makes it attractive from a business point of view.
 Almost 80% of the oil wells in the US are Stripper wells.